Chvxt3r/HackTools/active-directory/ad-roasting-kerberoasting.md

   ```

  ### [targetedKerberoast](https://github.com/ShutdownRepo/targetedKerberoast)
+* **for each user without SPNs, it tries to set one (abuse of a write permission on the servicePrincipalName attribute),**
+  **print the "kerberoast" hash, and delete the temporary SPN set for that operation**
   ```bash
   # for each user without SPNs, it tries to set one (abuse of a write permission on the servicePrincipalName attribute),
   # print the "kerberoast" hash, and delete the temporary SPN set for that operation